Tox/Sounds/Chippy/README.md

 # About Chippy
 Chippy is a set of basic chip-tune like sounds for use in Tox clients.
+(Think Nintendo Entertainment System or Sega Genesis sounds)

 It is ment to be a tollerable yet still slightly annoying to the user to get their attention.